Private Client blog

 Discussing inheritance can also be considered a normal and necessary part of business succession planning, particularly for a family business.
 We act for a number of clients where the business may be multi-generational and where capital will likely be transferred to the next generation.
 Knowing when and how that may happen, and how it may affect the business, is key.

 There may also be individuals who may not benefit equally – or even at all – from inheritance, such as those not involved in the family business.
-Estranged children are not uncommon, and a conversation with executors about why they may not benefit equally to their siblings can help to deal with difficult conversation when the time comes.
+Estranged children are not uncommon, and a conversation with executors about why they may not benefit equally to their siblings can help to deal with difficult conversations when the time comes.

 We also see these conversations from the perspective of the beneficiary.
 With people living longer, inheritances may not be received until later in life, at which point it is important to understand what may be inherited for the sake of your own Will and financial planning.
 It might also be the case that testators will prefer to ‘skip’ a generation.